 If you disagree with a clinical decision we have made regarding medical necessity, we make it easy for you to be heard.

 After receiving a letter from CareSource denying coverage, the provider or the member can submit a clinical appeal within 180 calendar days from the date of service, denial or discharge.
-Providers must have a member’s written consent to file an appeal on behalf of a member and to appeal pre-service issues.
+Providers must have a member’s written consent via AOR form to file an appeal on behalf of a member and to appeal pre-service issues.
 The consent must be specific to the service being appealed, is only valid for that appeal and must be signed by the member.

-How to Submit Appeals
+How to Submit Claim Disputes and Appeals

 Include the following required documentation:

-- Progress notes including symptoms and their duration, physical exam findings, conservative treatment that the member has completed, preliminary procedures already completed and the reason service is being requested
+- Progress notes including symptoms and their duration, physical exam findings, conservative treatment that the member has completed, preliminary procedures already completed and the reason service is being requested.

-- Any documentation of specialists’ reports or evaluations, any pertinent previous diagnostic reports and therapy notes
+- Any documentation of specialists’ reports or evaluations, any pertinent previous diagnostic reports and therapy notes.

-- If the service has already been provided, a copy of the original remittance advice and/or the denied claim
+- If the service has already been provided, a copy of the original remittance advice and/or the denied claim.

-- If filing an appeal on behalf of a member or for pre-service issues, the member’s written consent, which must be specific to the service being appealed, is only valid for that appeal and must be signed by the member (Please note: You can use the Consent for Provider to File an Appeal on Patient/Member’s Behalf form to record this consent.
+- If filing an appeal on behalf of a member or for pre-service issues, the member’s written consent, which must be specific to the service being appealed, is only valid for that appeal and must be signed by the member.